zihan-zh/LCLS_FEL_modeling/README.md

 # LCLS_FEL_modeling
-This repository contains the codes developed for FEL modeling at Linac Coherent Light Source The datasets and models are located in SLAC S3DF architecture.
+This repository contains the codes developed for FEL modeling at Linac Coherent Light Source.

+The datasets and models are located in SLAC S3DF architecture.